Governance

 QCA Code Principle Application (as set out by QCA) What We do and Why

-The board members have a collective responsibility and legal obligation to promote the interests of the company and are collectively responsible for defining corporate governance arrangements.
-Ultimate responsibility for the quality of, and approach to, corporate governance lies with the chair of the board.
+6. Establish and maintain the board as a well-functioning, balanced team led by the chair The board members have a collective responsibility and legal obligation to promote the interests of the company and are collectively responsible for defining corporate governance arrangements.
+The board should not be dominated by one person or a group of people, and each director must be able to commit the time necessary to fulfil their role.
+Ultimate responsibility for the quality and effectiveness of the board lies with the chair.

 • The principle of having at least one Independent Director on the Board to oversee the interests of the Company and all shareholders